dronekit/dronekit-python/example/documentation/guided-set-speed-yaw-demo.md

 # Demo: GUIDED Mode Setting Speed and Yaw

-This little demonstration shows how to fly the vehicle using the GUIDED mode directly specifying the speed components and the yaw direction.
-It is a different approach than to fly the vehicle in GUIDED mode specifying the position (i.e. [simple goto](http://python.dronekit.io/example_1.html), [code here](https://github.com/diydrones/dronekit-python/blob/master/example/simple_goto/simple_goto.py)) or in AUTO mode.
+This example shows how to fly a vehicle in GUIDED mode, controlling movement by setting the vehicle speed components and yaw direction.

-This one is a useful modality in cases when the vehicle is guided by a companion computer and it has to autonomously reach a target with position unknown.

-In this demo, the vehicle will fly following a square path and a diamond-shaped one.
+**Note:** Other approaches for guiding a vehicle are to set the target position in GUIDED mode (i.e. [simple goto](http://python.dronekit.io/example_1.html), [code here](https://github.com/diydrones/dronekit-python/blob/master/example/simple_goto/simple_goto.py)) or to use AUTO mode and set waypoints.
+The approach in this example is useful when the precise position of the target is unknown.

+## Running the example

+Once MAVProxy is running and the API is loaded, you can run the example by typing: ```api start full_path_to_file```

+If you started the DroneKit MAVProxy prompt in a directory containing the example script you can start it using: ```api start guided_set_speed_yaw.py```.
+Otherwise you may have to specify the full path (something like): ```api start /home/user/git/dronekit-python/example/guided_set_speed_yaw/guided_set_speed_yaw.py```.

+The program will automatically arm the vehicle and start the demo.
+First it waits for a GPS lock (```Waiting for GPS...```), then to receive a location update (```Waiting for location...```) and finally it arms the vehicle (```Arming...``` and ```Waiting for arming cycle completes...```).
+The vehicle will then lift off and ascend 5 meters.
+It flies at a constant speed in a square path (North, East, South, West) and then in a diamond-shaped path.
 While following the square path, the heading of the vehicle is changed according to the flying direction; while following the diamond-shaped path, the heading remains fixed.

-## Running the example

-Once Mavproxy is running and the API is loaded, you can run this small example by typing ```api start guided_set_speed_yaw.py```, if you start the simulator in the same folder of the file otherwise, if you start the the simulator in a different folder, you have to specify the full path to the file, something like ```api start /home/user/git/dronekit-python/example/guided_set_speed_yaw/guided_set_speed_yaw.py```.

-The program will automatically arm the vehicle and start the demo: at first, it waits for a GPS lock (```Waiting for GPS...```), then to receive a location update (```Waiting for location...```) and finally it arms the vehicle (```Arming...``` and ```Waiting for arming cycle completes...```).
-After that, it will lift off and ascend 5 meters then it will start the demo.
+When it has completed both paths, the vehicle lands.

-If it does not arm, type ```arm throttle``` manually in the Mavproxy console.
+If it does not arm, type ```arm throttle``` manually in the MAVProxy console.

-After starting the simulator, you should see something like:
+After starting the simulator, the console output should look something like:

 ```
 + mavproxy.py --master tcp:127.0.0.1:5760 --sitl 127.0.0.1:5501 --out 127.0.0.1:14550 --out 127.0.0.1:14551 --cmd= --aircraft xtest --console --map